 The Mercy Community Services (MCS) history lies within the tradition of the Brisbane Sisters of Mercy, a group of Catholic women who as followers of Jesus, understand their mission as participating in God’s mission of mercy.
 Inspiration is drawn from Catherine McAuley, who founded the Sisters of Mercy in Ireland in 1831.

 Catherine recognised and responded to the needs of those who were marginalised and oppressed by the unjust social attitudes and practices of the day.
-In the tradition of Mercy, MCS continues its mission to support and empower those who are poor, vulnerable, marginalised or in a position of disadvantage.
+In the tradition of Mercy, MCS continues its mission to support and inspire people in need to live healthy, connected lives within inclusive communities.